gedden20/Disease-Gene-Mutation-Lab/README.md

 - `03_artificial_mutation/` — self-designed 1-nt deletion mutant CDS and protein
 - `04_results/` — alignment output and summary tables
 - `05_report/` — final written report

+## Disease and Gene Background
+Retinoblastoma is a malignant tumor of the developing retina caused by biallelic loss of RB1 function (Knudson two-hit model).
+RB1 encodes pRB, a nuclear tumor suppressor that regulates the G1/S cell cycle checkpoint by binding E2F transcription factors.